RegionOrebroLan/.NET-Localization-Extensions/ReadMe.md

 - **Localizable strings (translations) in json- and/or xml-files** - Manage your localizable strings in [json-](/Source/Embedded-resources/Colors/Colors.en.json) and/or [xml-files](/Source/Embedded-resources/Animals/Animals.en.xml)
 - **Localizable strings in embedded- and/or file-resources** - Both embedded- and file-resources are supported.
 - **Caching and changable at runtime** - Localizable strings can be changed, added and removed at runtime.
 Resources and resource-entries are cached and if changes occurs the cache is cleared.
+- **Caching and NOT changable at runtime** - If we don't want a dynamic cache we can use a static cache.
+To get our changed resources, we need an application restart.
+That is, we need an application restart to clear the cache.
+Regarding configuration, see below.
 - **Previously declared localizable strings can be overrided** - A value for a path can be overridden with the same path in another or the same resource.
 The last path will be the one that applies.
 Embedded-resources are read in the order they are added and file-resources are read in normal file-system order.
 Embedded-resources are read before file-resources.
 The order can be changed by setting a [priority-attribute](/Source/Embedded-resources/Prioritized-words/Prioritized-words.json#L6).
 The resource with the highest priority will be read last.
 - **Lookup** - A value for a path can be looked up on another path.
 If an entry have both a lookup-value and a value, the value will apply.
 - **Rooted path for typed string-localizer** - If you have a typed string-localizer, eg. IStringLocalizer&lt;HomeController&gt;, you can still get localized strings by the full path with a leading colon, eg localizer[":the.full.path"].